joemccann/up-or-nah-aws-lambda/README.md

 # Learn AWS Lambda and the API Gateway

-This is by _any_ means exhaustive and assumes _a lot_.
+This is not by _any_ means exhaustive and assumes _a lot_.
 These are notes I captured while learning how to create Lambda functions and create and API that executes the Lambda funtion.

 The app, **Up or Nah**, is a simple app to determine if a site is returning an error code or not when it is pinged.
 It is also not exhaustive and should **never** be used for production.